 The name of this exercise came from a Petcare company who were looking to expand their service offerings.
 The team were challenged to think of new services they could offer to pet owners.
 Using this type of lateral thinking, one of the suggestions was to put a dog on the moon.
 This was chosen by the group to explore further.

 One of the challenges for putting a dog on the moon is the transport required to get there.
 The team discussed partnering with SpaceX to use their rockets to get there.
 Then they explored how they would kit out the rocket to be dog friendly.
 A team of experts would be assembled that had different skills drawn from the existing business.

 It was at this point that the team realised this new group of experts could actually be used to provide advisory services across different industries.
 Advising businesses on making the workplace pet friendly, advising hotels and tourist attractions etc. In this way a new service line was developed and launched by the company.
 This is a really great example of how what can be perceived as a little fun can actually produce some great insights and bright ideas for the organisation.

-Each of these games are designed to help educate teams on the nature and benefits of business process improvement.
+Each of these business process training games are designed to help educate teams on the nature and benefits of business process improvement.
 When you’re buried in a process everyday it can be very hard to think differently about it.
 Each of these games provide a different lens for people to look at their processes and come up with new ways of working.

 At Skore we use these in training or real live process workshops to kick off conversations.
 The Skore platform uses UPN (Universal Process Notation), the simplest way to capture and describe a process and is designed to be understood by everyone in the organisation, not just the experts.
 Processes can be visualised and mapped straight into the software while people describe them.
 These games make an excellent addition to workshops that help accelerate process improvement and generate innovative new ideas that can again be captured directly into Skore and shared with the wider team.